Mechanical Engineer (Structural Analyst)

 - MS in Mechanical Engineering or closely related field with some exposure using the finite element method.

-- Experience or coursework fundamentals to enable the researcher to successfully develop the insight and detailed processes needed to analyze the structural response of composite materials at elevated temperatures.
+- Experience or coursework fundamentals to model and analyze the structural response of composite materials at elevated temperatures.

 - Some experience in the use of a programming and/or scripting language (Python, Fortran, C ).